Atsvb/Audio-pattern-extractor-generator/README.md

 ## In the Supercollider program pattern_player.scd:

-We take play what is generated in the previous Jupyter Notebook:
+We take play what is generated in the previous notebook.

 ## In the notebook convexidad-concavidad.ipynb: